 - Bioschemas – a schema markup specification that extends the W3C standard of schema.org to covers the biological data.
 The approach allows the datasets to be discovered by search mechanism such as the Google Dataset search.
 The specificity of the Bioschemas profile that allows specifying Gene, Protein, MolecularEntity, and ChemicalSubstance at the schematic level is the foundation for a search engine to go directly to the data.
 This is also much needed in the time of COVID-19.
 For all the available profile types, please click here.
 For tutorials, please click here.

 - CIViC is an open source, public domain resource for community curation of clinical interpretation of variants in cancers.
 Contributions from the community are welcome.
+To learn more about how to become an editor and help moderate updates to CIViC, click here.

 - FAIRsharing COVID-19 collection – help FAIRsharing curate metadata on the knowledgebases, repositories and standards related to COVID-19 research.
 You can do this by adding resources to a spreadsheet or to FAIRsharing directly.

 - PanelApp – a database for gene panels for use in disease diagnosis that enables crowdsourcing of expert reviews.
 Experts can provide reviews of genes implemented in disease.
+To become a PanelApp reviewer, register here.

 - PomBase – provides Canto, for the community curation of fission yeast phenotypes, gene ontology (GO_ terms, protein modifications and interactions.
 Canto is a generic tool and can be configured for any species.
 A species independent version for the community curation of GO data, and a version for the community curation of both GO and pathogen host interaction phenotypes (in collaboration with PHI-base) will be made available soon.
+Try the demo version of Canto to curate GO terms, phenotypes, interactions and protein modifications.

 - REACTOME – Become a REACTOME contributor.
 REACTOME is an open-source, open access, manually curated and peer-reviewed pathway database.
 You will be credited with authorship or reviewership for all of your contributions.